Gravitational Collapse: Generalizing Oppenheimer-Snyder and a Conjecture on Horizon Formation Time: Introduction

 In Section 5, we investigate the time required for the formation of the event horizon during gravitational collapse, denoted as $ \Delta T_{\text{eh}} $.
 We address two key questions: (1) Is there a minimum initial radius $ R_0 $ from which the collapse must begin in order to form a black hole? and (2) Is $ \Delta T_{\text{eh}} $ a constant that depends only on the black hole parameters?
 We analyze these questions for both spatially flat ($ k = 0 $) and closed ($ k = 1 $) geometries.
 We first show that a minimum critical initial radius, $ R_{0,\text{min}} $, exists.
 Furthermore, we find that $\Delta T_{\rm eh}$ is the same as the minimum critical proper time measured via the collapsing stellar surface.
-We propose a conjecture that the collapsing of the Schwarzschild black hole sets an upper bound of $\Delta T_{\rm eh}$ for the OS collapsing.
-Finally, in Section 6, we summarize the key findings and conclude the paper.
+We propose a conjecture that the collapsing of the Schwarzschild black hole sets an upper bound of $\Delta T_{\rm eh}$ for the OS collapse.

+In this paper, we employ PG coordinates and derive general formulas for the evolution of the stellar radius, as well as for the event and apparent horizons, and we systematically analyze the energy conditions in the context of OS collapse—results that have not been presented together in previous studies \cite{r2, R2}.
+We consider both the $k=0$ case (flat geometry) and the $k=1$ case (closed geometry), and for $k=1$ we introduce a new PG-like coordinate system.
+This comprehensive framework enables us to formulate a conjecture on the horizon formation time, which has not been previously discussed in the literature.